NicolaiAdil/mmwave-ros/README.md

 ## Table of Contents
 1. Introduction
-2. Installation
+2. Prerequisites
-3. Usage
+3. Installation and Usage
 4. Debugging
-5. Contributing
-6. License
-7. Contact

 ## Introduction
 A driver for the [IWR6843-ISK](https://www.ti.com/tool/IWR6843ISK) radar from Texas Instrument written in C++ for ROS2 which publishes a pointcloud2.